-While cruising, brief full-throttle acceleration within the limits of local traffic laws, contributes to a good break-in.
+While cruising, brief full-throttle acceleration within the limits of local traffic laws contributes to a good break-in.
 Wide-open throttle acceleration in low gear can be detrimental and should be avoided.

 The engine oil installed in the engine at the factory is a high-quality energy conserving type lubricant.
 Oil changes should be consistent with anticipated climate conditions under which vehicle operations will occur.
-The recommended viscosity and quality grades are shown in "Engine Oil", under "Maintenance Procedures" in section 7 of this manual.
+For the recommended viscosity and quality grades, refer to "Maintenance Procedures" in "Maintaining Your Vehicle".
 NON-DETERGENT OR STRAIGHT MINERAL OILS MUST NEVER BE USED.

 A new engine may consume some oil during its first few thousand miles (kilometers) of operation.
 This should be considered a normal part of the break-in and not interpreted as an indication of difficulty.